Capitol rally seeks to rewrite Jan. 6 by exalting rioters

 Rep. Adam Schiff, D-Calif., chairman of the House Intelligence Committee and a member of the select panel investigating the Jan.
 6 attack, said those who broke the law need to be prosecuted, “otherwise, we just rationalize, excuse and encourage more of the same.”

-Schiff laments that the nation had a chance to move on from the attack of Jan.
-6, but instead chose a different path.

-“There was really an opportunity to repudiate everything that led up to Jan.
-6, and instead, Republican leadership has continued to embrace it,” he said.
-“So that is discouraging.
-It means that the recovery is going to take much longer than it should.”

-The Capitol’s leafy grounds, a park-like favorite spot for people to snap photos in front of the iconic dome, would typically see few lawmakers or staff on a Saturday.
-While the Senate returns to session Monday, the House doesn’t resume until after the Monday following the rally.
+The Capitol’s leafy grounds, a favorite spot for people to snap photos in front of the iconic dome, would typically see few lawmakers or staff on a Saturday.
+While the Senate returned to session Monday, the House doesn’t resume until next week.

 Associated Press writers Alanna Durkin in Boston and Michael Balsamo, Eric Tucker and Mary Clare Jalonick in Washington contributed to this report.